jhunschejones/Album-Tags/README.md

 #### Update 2:
 I have pushed a few small updates over the past week, but the culmination of these changes is that there is now a "under-construction" home page with basic links through the site as well as a functioning tag database.
 The tag search functionality allows users to see what tags an album is associated with and find related albums by searching using one or more tags.

+#### Update 3:
+Over the last two commits I added an "update" page which allows a user to add and delete tags from an album in the database.
+The tags are stored as an array value in an album's document in the MongoDB database.
+Because of this, the update functionality had to be written as a PUT request, not just a POST request.
+I use two different functions in the page script file--one to add tags to an array and one to remove them, then the array is used in the final PUT request.
+Once this put functionality was in place, I also added a POST functionality that is used when the album is not in the tags database.
+This is necessary because the actual album details are called from Apple's API, so there are many more albums viewable in the app than are in the tags database.

 ## Outcome
 To take a look at the final product, click [here](https://music-this-week.herokuapp.com/)!
 I'm hosting the app on Heroku for the added experience of deploying and maintaining a live application.
 I'm really proud of how this turned out and I'm excited to continue to add features to this application.